mighty-gerbils/gerbil/doc/guide/intro.md

 final) is in general not fixed and can change based on the mixins further down the inheritance graph.
-This is very flexible, but it also comes at a cost: unless the class is exact, slot access will incur dynamic slot resolution overhead (basically a hash table lookup.
+This is very flexible, but it also comes at a cost: unless the class is exact, slot access will incur dynamic slot resolution overhead (basically a hash table lookup).

 Is there a way to have a fixed layout for performance critical classes?
 The answer is, of course, yes: Gerbil supports *structs*,